trcyprkr/facebook-terminal-emulator/README.md

 <br/ >Type 'login' first to get your permission
 <br/ >Type 'inbox' to see your messages and type 'next msg' or 'previous msg' to read more messages
 <br/ >Type 'thread#[MESSAGE_ID]' to see your message detail, type 'next msg' or 'previous msg' to read more messages
-<br/ >Type home to see your new feed and type 'next feed' or 'previous feed' read more feeds
+<br/ >Type 'home' to see your new feed and type 'next feed' or 'previous feed' read more feeds
+<br/ >Type 'notify' to see your notifications
 <br/ >Type clear if you wanna clear your terminal

 #Demo